WriteWiseCollabTech/android.prototype.writewise.github.io/README.md

-# demo.writewise.github.io
+# android.prototype.writewise.github.io
-Demo installation of WriteWise the competition platform for scientific papers
+Prottotype of WriteWise the competition platform for scientific papers